What is Heart Failure

 This consequently cause blood backflow and fluids backup.
 In turn, it can cause fluid build-up in the lungs, causing shortness of breath.

-Usually, heart failure is caused by other medical condition that damages the heart.
-For instance, this includes coronary heart disease, heart inflammation, high blood pressure, or an irregular heartbeat.
+Usually, it is caused by other medical conditions that damage the heart.
+For instance, coronary heart disease, heart inflammation, high blood pressure, or irregular heartbeat.

-Heart failure can get worse or may start suddenly.
-For instance, heart failure sign and symptoms may include:
+Heart disease can get worse or may start suddenly.
+For instance, sign and symptoms may include: